davidbrewer/xmonad-ubuntu-conf/README.md

      ~/.xmonad/install-xmonad

 If you prefer to perform these steps manually to understand what they are doing, read on.

-### Add Synapse PPA ###

-The configuration uses an application launcher called Synapse.
-Synapse used to be in the Ubuntu repositories as of 12.04 but is no longer there in 14.04.
-Apparently it was not updated to work with the appropriate versions of the libraries it uses in time for the release.
-Therefore, in order to keep synapse working, the install script adds a PPA with development builds of Synapse.
-If this situation changes I will update the installer to use a more stable source for this package.

-If you want to add this PPA manually, run this command:

-    sudo apt-add-repository ppa:synapse-core/testing
-    sudo apt-get update

 ### Install packages ###